 Earlier this week I shared some productivity habits.
 As a follow-up, I want to share some information that will also make a difference in your productivity.
 It’s called use your time off!

-There is a real trend of people feeling drained and work, and working longer hours than normal and not using their paid time off (PTO) to get some rest.
+There is a real trend of people feeling drained at work, working longer hours than normal, and not using their paid time off (PTO) to get some rest.

 You may be looking for little excuses to step away from your computer for a couple of minutes.
 You may also be feeling overwhelmed or burnt out.
 And that’s totally okay!
 Now more than ever, we need to take some time to step away and catch our breath.
 Making time for relaxing can actually boost your productivity and allow you to come back to work with a fresh perspective.